openearth/flamingo/docs/index.rst

   *model_<model_type>_<dataset>_I<nr_of_images>_B<nr_of_blocks>_<timestamp>.pkl*.
 The corresponding meta file has *meta* added to the name, just before the file extension.

-.. automodule:: flamingo.filesys
+.. automodule:: filesys
                 :members:

 Configuration
 -------------

 Only the very basic options of the toolbox are exposed through the command-line functions.
 For the full extent of options a configuration file is used.
-This configuration file is parsed by the :mod:`flamingo.config` module.
+This configuration file is parsed by the :mod:`config` module.
 The module also supplies wrappers for the automated updating of a function call based on the configuration file used.

-.. automodule:: flamingo.config
+.. automodule:: config
                 :members:

 Example configuration